Effective $l^2$ decoupling for the parabola: Introduction

 Theorem \ref{main2} is a consequence of the following square root cancellation estimate which we state (somewhat) loosely as: Let $A$ be a set of points $(x, y)$ with $x^{2} + y^{2} = 1$ and separated by distance at least $\delta$.
 Then for $4 < p < 6$,

 for all squares $B$ of side length $O_{\vep}(\delta^{-3 - \vep})$ (see Proposition \ref{srtc} for a more precise statement).

+We remark that if the set $A$ in Theorem \ref{main2} was replaced instead with the set $\{(x, y) \in \Z^2: 1 \leq x \leq R, y = x^2\}$, then \eqref{m2eq1} is just Vinogradov's mean value theorem in the case when $s = 3, k = 2$.
+Thus Theorem \ref{main2} could be interpreted as a sort of Vinogradov's mean value theorem where we replace the underlying parabola with a circle.
 A key step is to establish a version of Theorem \ref{main} where instead of considering decoupling for the parabola, we consider decoupling for the circle.
-We also need to make sure that the implied constant in such a result is independent of $p$.
-Our approach is the Pramanik-Seeger iteration \cite{pramanikseeger} and is essentially the same as that outlined at the beginning of Section 7 of \cite{bd}, however we keep careful track of the dependence on various implied constants.
+We will also need to make sure that the implied constant in such a result is uniform in $p$.

-The use of a Pramanik-Seeger iteration is not required as one could prove directly decoupling for the circle (or more precisely decoupling for any function $(t, h(t))$ such that $h(0) = h'(0) = 0$ and $1/C \leq h''(t) \leq C$ for $t \in [0, 1]$) however such an iteration is much more convenient to use if one already has a parabola decoupling theorem.
+Since the $s = 3, k = 2$ case of Vinogradov's mean value theorem is an immediate consequence of the estimate $D_{6}(\delta) \lsm_{\vep} \delta^{-\vep}$, one can ask perhaps why we can't use the analogue of this estimate for the circle and why we are using the estimate for $D_{p}(\delta)$ in the range $4 < p < 6$ rather than the current best known upper bound at the endpoint from \eqref{endpointbd}.

+First, it was sketched in \cite[Section 7]{bd} that the analogue of $D_{6}(\delta) \lsm_{\vep} \delta^{-\vep}$ for the circle holds.
+Applying this would yield \eqref{m2eq1} with the right hand side replaced with $\lsm_{\vep} R^{\vep}|A|^{3}$.
+However, apriori the $R^{\vep}$ could be much larger than $|A|$ and so it is desirable to obtain the explicit dependence on $\vep$ to give a small improvement over $R^{\vep}$.

+Second, our strategy in proving \eqref{targetexpsum} is to upgrade an estimate about decoupling for the parabola to an estimate about decoupling for the circle.
+To do this we use the Pramanik-Seeger iteration \cite{pramanikseeger} and keep careful track of the dependence on various implied constants.
+Since the Pramanik-Seeger iteration requires another $\log\log \frac{1}{\delta}$ many iterations, upgrading the second inequality in \eqref{endpointbd} to the case of the circle would give a bound that is worse than trivial (see Lemma \ref{dbd} and Corollary \ref{dbdcor} and compare with Theorem \ref{main}) since the trivial bound is just $\delta^{-O(1)}$.
+Thus to get around these technical issues, we work instead with Theorem \ref{main} to show \eqref{targetexpsum} and then (roughly) take a limit as $p \rightarrow 6$ which allows us to recover the desired square-root cancellation estimate Lemma \ref{mainlemma} and in turn leads us to Theorem \ref{main2}.